Cotton Plant Development

 On the day of anthesis, the flower opens its white petals at dawn and anthers shed pollen within a few hours.
 Long hairs on the stigma entrap the sticky pollen grains, which germinate to produce a pollen tube.
 The pollen tube then enters the micropyle to fertilize the egg cell inside the ovule between approximately 12 and 24 hours after pollination.
-The petals of the cotton flower are creamy yellow on the day of anthesis, but turn a pink-red color the following day and wither and shed in approximately three days.
+The petals of the cotton flower are creamy yellow on the day of anthesis.
+The following day, they turn a pink-red color.
+They then wither and shed in approximately three days.

 3-Step Cotton Developmental Sequence

 Fiber development begins just as the plant prepares to flower.
 As the ovule grows, immature epidermal cells of the future seed coat divide to accommodate the increase in the volume of the ovule.
 Non-fiber epidermal cells divide and expand in a manner to increase the surface area of the seed.
 At this point, something happens that nobody has been able to explain—some epidermal cells dramatically change their pattern of growth to become fiber cells.
 Surface cells destined to become fibers stop dividing and dramatically change their growth direction, producing extremely long, single cells that extend perpendicularly above the surface of the ovule.